Yelab1994/ICIP-Score/README.md

 ## Directory Structure

-- `Figure1`, `Figure2`, ...: Directories for saving generated figures.
+- `Figure1`, `Figure2`, ...: Data and original code for saving generated figures.
 - The source code of the iMLAGA package.

 ## Prerequisites